wesleycasebeer/DBL/README.md

 4. **Picture Command:** A picture command is a command with both an optional caption and a picture, the picture is added via a URL, and the bot will respond with the image itself and the caption, if there is one.
 It is denoted by the "picture" prefix.

 ## Usage
 Bots that are created using DBL are ran from a terminal window, like Windows or Linux command prompt.
 When running a bot, the code for the bot and the executable (dbl-windows.bat for Windows and dbl for Linux) must be in the same folder/directory as the code that is being run.
-For example, when running with a DBL file called "bot.txt":
+An example of running a bot coded in "bot.txt":

 ### Windows
 ```